New York Temporary Maintenance Lawyer

 Temporary Maintenance in Long Island, New York

 of each party is or should be and then apply the following formula:

 is unjust or improper it can adjust it based upon 17 factors listed in the act.

 Post-Judgment Maintenance in New York Divorces

-New York Divorce Attorney Sari Friedman
+New York Divorce Attorneys

 to discuss maintenance as it relates to your divorce or legal separation.